joshjhall/sidekiq-monitor/README.md

 # Revision history

+* 2019-11-20: Added optional use of REDIS_HOST/REDIS_PORT instead of REDIS_URL to simplify initialization in some circumstances
 * 2019-11-10: Added optional sidekiq unique jobs and sidekiq failures plugin support
 * 2019-11-10: Added optional basic auth
 * 2019-11-10: Decompose URL and port environment variables for Redis Sentinel